A causal fused lasso for interpretable heterogeneous treatment effects estimation: Introduction

 \subsection{Previous work}

-A substantial amount of work in the statistics literature has studied treatment effects in causal inference problems.
-A particular line of work considers the problem of testing for the existence of heterogenous treatment effects.
-Among these, \cite{crump2008nonparametric} developed both parametric and nonparametric tests. \cite{lee2009non} focused on a framework for censored responses in observational studies. \cite{sant2020nonparametric} considered a nonparametric approach that can handle right censored data.

-Other authors have focused on the problem of estimating heterogenous treatment effects.
-A significant number of these are based on the seminal Bayesian additive regression tree models (BART) introduced \cite{chipman2010bart}.
-Roughly speaking, the idea behind BART based methods is to place a BART prior on both, the regression function of the control group and that of the treatment group.
-This is the case in \cite{hill2011bayesian,green2012modeling} and \cite{hill2013assessing}.
-More recently, \cite{hahn2020bayesian} proposed a different BART based method that can deal with small effect sizes and confounding by observables.
-Furthermore, other Bayesian methods include the linear model prior from \cite{heckman2014treatment}, and the Bayesian nonparametric model in \cite{taddy2016nonparametric}.
+A substantial body of statistical research has focused on estimating heterogeneous treatment effects, with many studies building on the seminal Bayesian additive regression tree (BART) framework introduced by \cite{chipman2010bart}.
+The core idea behind BART-based methods is to impose the prior commonly used in BART on both the regression function of the control group and that of the treatment group, as exemplified in \cite{hill2011bayesian, green2012modeling, hill2013assessing}.
+More recently, \cite{hahn2020bayesian} introduced a BART-based approach designed to handle small effect sizes and confounding by observables.
+Beyond BART, other Bayesian methods include the linear model prior proposed by \cite{heckman2014treatment} and the Bayesian nonparametric framework developed in \cite{taddy2016nonparametric}.

-In a different line of work, other authors have considered frequentist nonparametric regression methods as the basis for estimating heterogenous treatment effects.
-Among these, a prominent choice has become the use of regression trees.
-This was pioneered by \cite{su2009subgroup} who studied an estimator exploiting the commonly used CART method from \cite{breimanclassification}.
-More recently, \cite{wager2018estimation} studied an estimator arising from the random forest method from \cite{breiman2001random}.
-Notably, \cite{wager2018estimation} provided inferential theory for the estimated treatments, by relying on the infinitesimal jackknife \cite{wager2014confidence}. \cite{athey2019generalized} took another step forward and developed a method based on generalized random forests.
-This resulted in a procedure that tends to be more robust in practice than the original estimator from \cite{wager2018estimation}.

-Aside from regression tree-based methods, other machine learning approaches have been considered in the literature as a way to estimate heterogenous treatment effects. \cite{imai2013estimating} proposed a method that combines the hinge loss (see \cite{wahba2002soft}) with lasso regularization \citep{tibshirani2005sparsity}. \cite{tian2014simple} studied a method that can handle a large number of predictors and interactions between the treatment and covariates. \cite{weisberg2015post} proposed a method relying on variable selection. \cite{taddy2016nonparametric} developed Bayesian nonparametric approaches for both linear regression and tree models. \cite{syrgkanis2019machine} proposed a generic approach that can build upon an arbitrary machine learning method.
-The resulting procedure can handle unobserved confounders if there is a valid instrument. \cite{gao2020minimax} studied the theoretical limitations of heterogenous treatment effects under H\"{o}lder smoothness assumptions. \cite{kunzel2019metalearners} introduced a metalernaner approach that can take advantage of any estimator, and it is probably efficient when the number of samples in one group is much larger than the other.